 While smoked meat is tasty, it does come with risks in consumption and additional factors that may make smoking less attractive to consumers.

 - PAH exposure: Combustion of wood can lead to polycyclic aromatic hydrocarbon (PAH) exposure.
 These carcinogens are linked to cancer in studies conducted worldwide.
-Infusing smoke, or burnt wood fumes and particles, into meat has been linked to certain types of cancer.
+Infusing smoke, or burnt wood fumes and particles, into meat has been linked to certain types of cancer (are smoked meats bad for you?) (are smoked meats bad for you?).

 - High sodium: Large amounts of salt are used to achieve smoked meat’s tender texture and enhance flavor.
 Consistent high sodium may present a risk for high blood pressure.
 This can lead to heart disease and diabetes.